Definition:

 University of Cape Coast

-Unlike the other universities, this is strictly fee-paying for now and admits senior high school students into the six year medical program.
+Unlike the other universities, this is now strictly fee-paying.
+It admits senior high school students into the six-year medical program.

 Opportunities For Further Academic And Professional Development:

-Post graduate programmes are run, leading to the award of Diploma, Master of Science, Master of Philosophy and Doctor of Philosophy degrees in the specific areas.
-These are mainly to enable them to specialize or to become research fellows or lecturers.
+Post graduate programs are run.
+They award Diploma degrees.
+They offer Master of Science degrees and Master of Philosophy degrees.
+Doctor of Philosophy degrees are also granted in the specific areas.
+These are mainly to allow them to specialize or to become research fellows or lecturers.

 Formal Employment Opportunities:

 Medicine is a professional course with a high demand in the market.
-There are quite several hospitals without doctors, not because they do not have the facilities but because there are not enough doctors to fill up all the empty spaces.
+There are quite several hospitals without doctors.
+This is not because they do not have the facilities.
+It is because there are not enough doctors to fill up all the empty spaces.
 So as a matter of fact more doctors are needed around.
-Once you are a doctor you can be employed by the government to work in the newly built regional hospitals, the district hospitals, or any state owned hospital.
+Once you are a doctor, the government can hire you to work in the newly built regional hospitals.
+You can also work in district hospitals or any state-owned hospital.
 Also, you can be employed in private hospitals.

 This profession is a lifelong one, you practice till you die.
 It comes with no “retirement”.